pulakchakraborty/Internal-CraftWorks-Backend/README.md

 Note: While it is a good idea to have some configuration available for everyone, it is considered bad practice to check in sensitive data into source control (e.g. credentials for database access)

 ## running

+Note: Before running make sure that both the frontend and backend repositories are under a common root folder and named as it is.
+Otherwise the image uploads will not work.
+So the directory structure would be the following

+/CraftWorks Webapp
+    /Internal-CraftWorks-Frontend
+    /Internal-CraftWorks-Backend

 start the web server